Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 Upon Start, StartStandby.sh will:

-1. Put the Multi Instance Orphan QMgr with Status - "RUNNING ELSEWHERE" to STANDY MODE
+1. Put the Multi Instance Failed over QMgr(s) with Status - "RUNNING ELSEWHERE" to STANDY MODE

 2. Creates a directory $HOME/Failed_Over_MQ_Instance (if It doesn't exits)